turingschool/backend-curriculum-site/module2/lessons/additional_github.md

 This is **extremely** helpful when rebasing as well, so you can squash all feature work down into fewer commits.

-## Disadvantages
+### Disadvantages

+- You lose the incremental work history of how you've built your project.
+  - You can still find them in your local work history (sometimes) but work you push to GitHub will lose that history.
-- You effectively lose the incremental work history of how you've built your project.
-Hiring managers and tech leads who evaluate your GitHub history may want to see your actual workflow so it doesn't appear that you created all portions of a feature in one perfect commit.
+- Hiring managers and tech leads who evaluate your GitHub history may want to see your actual workflow so it doesn't appear that you created all portions of a feature in one "perfect" commit.

+---

-# .gitconfig
+## .gitconfig

 You probably already have a `.gitconfig` file in your `$HOME` folder (ie, `/Users/username/gitconfig`)